bigscience-workshop/evaluation/README.md

 ### Evaluation

 Every `AutoTask` subclass has a `.evaluate()` function wherein all evaluation logic resides, i.e. loading the dataset (and the dataloader, if necessary), and computing reporting metrics.
-At the end of the evaluation, metrics are saved as a class attribute via `task.metrics`.
+At the end of the evaluation, metrics are saved as a class attribute in `task.metrics`.
+For more details on the full pipeline, refer to the main evaluation script, [`evaluation/eval.py`](evaluation/eval.py).

 ## Contributing